-Nobody—not visitors or search bots—likes a messy website that’s confusing to navigate.
 You have a few seconds from a visitor’s first click to grab and keep their attention.
-If your website is attractive, easy to get around, and loads quickly from both desktops and mobile devices, you’re nailing the most important facet of SEO.
+If your website is outdated, slow, unorganized and/or messy, you’ll lose them.
+If it’s current, loads quickly (on both computers and mobile devices), and is easy to navigate, you’re nailing the most important facet of SEO.

-If you know it, you can solve it.
-If you solve it, they will come—and, very likely, keep coming and bring people with them.
-Make your customers’ most pressing problem[s] your top priority.
-Talk to them.
-Research trending topics in your industry.
-Website content or blog posts written with this at heart will boost your SEO ranking.
+Quality website content or blog posts written with your customers’ problems at heart will boost your SEO ranking.
 The key word is quality.
-Don’t bother with poorly written posts or irrelevant fluff—Google’s algorithms know the difference and they dole out rewards and punishments as they see fit.
+Don’t bother with poorly written posts or irrelevant fluff—Google’s algorithms have ways to measure if people do or don’t find your content relevant and they dole out rewards and punishments accordingly.

-Speaking of rewards and punishment by Google, the same algorithms that reward you for quality content will punish you for duplicate content.
-DON’T pepper your favorite content throughout your website on multiple pages or posts, don’t wear out a keyword, and, of course, don’t copy and paste content from another website even if you have their permission.
-DO get creative and unique.
+The same algorithms that reward you for quality content will punish you for duplicate content.
+DON’T pepper and re-pepper your favorite content verbatim on multiple pages or posts or other websites, don’t use the same keyword over and over, and, of course, don’t copy and paste content from another website onto yours even if you have their permission.
+DO get creative and unique!

 4. Snag as many legitimate incoming links as possible.